The Student News Site of Ocean Lakes High School

 Marlie Smith, Girls Sports Editor

 Marlie Smith is a second-year journalism student and girl's sports editor for The Current.
 As a multi-sport athlete, she is inspired by any story involving sports.
-She enjoys playing soccer, field hockey, and basketball.
-Outside of school, loves to go to the beach, spend time with friends and watch Netflix.
-In the future, she hopes to become a lawyer.
+She enjoys playing soccer and hopes to continue her athletics in college.
+Outside of school, she loves going to the beach, spending time with friends and watching Netflix.
+In the future, she hopes to become a teacher and inspire other people to write more.

 Comments (0)